evg-zhabotinsky/gmr_client_py/README.md

 I simply had trouble finding a GMR client that works on Linux, so I've written one myself.

+## It's not nearly finished yet!
+Using it might prove frustrating if you've got no experience with Python.

 #### Killer feature (On Linux, at least):

 * It can not only automatically download save file and start Civ5, but **also load the save automatically** once Civ5 is done starting up.